TradeIdeasPhilip/javascript-speed/README.md

 How much is this nice readable code costing me?

 Back in the day, I knew that scripting languages would charge me extra for the readable code.
-But C++ would make it disappear at compile time.
+While C++ would make it disappear at compile time.
 The cost doesn't always matter, but I still want to know the cost.

 Now JavaScript brings new levels of compilation and optimization.